tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     String::new

-A _target_ type following by the double colon, followed by the `new` keyword.
+A _target_ type followed by the double colon then the `new` keyword.
 It's going to create a lambda that will call the zero argument constructor of the `String` class.

 It's equivalent to this lambda